IDREsandbox/fltcnvt/README.md

 # fltcnvt
 Convert Openflight linux files (paths) to windows

+## What does it do

+* Converts /home and /h to the source drive
+* Converts texture paths
+* Copies files to target drive preserving/creating directory hierarchy
+* Converts old style 'uSim' type switches to Creator switches
+* Converts XRefs
+* Recursively converts XRef'd files

+* Please report 'unknown code' output

 ## Install Instructions

 * Download the latest Python 2.7.x for Windows from: